Asabeneh/JavaScript-for-Everyone/readMe.md

 #### Exercise - 1 : Variables

-1. Declare variables without assigning values
+1. Declare four variables without assigning values
-1. Declare variables with assigning values
+1. Declare four variables with assigning values
 1. Declare variables to store your first name, last name, marital status, country and age in multiple lines
 1. Declare variables to store your first name, last name, marital status, country and age in a single line
 1. Declare two variables _myAge_ and _yourAge_ and assign them initial values and log to browser console.